jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 convergence of narratives relating to the invasion and Iranian protest movements in 2022\.
-In October 2022, a leak of thousands of emails from Irans English\-language news outlet, PressTV, Note 28 revealed Iranian state media executives travel to Moscow in 2019 to establish media cooperation agreements.
+In October 2022, a leak of thousands of emails from Iran’s English\-language news outlet, PressTV, Note 28 revealed Iranian state media executives’ travel to Moscow in 2019 to establish media cooperation agreements.
 It also revealed correspondence between Russian and Iranian state media officials